CageCode/World-Food-Ecosystems/practical2/API.md

 legend(x = 2, y=1000, legend = c("diagonal line"), col=c("red"), lty=1)
 ```

-Because of the two outliers, it's a bit difficult to see what goes on with the majority of the points...
+Because of the two outliers and the legend covering the data, it's a bit difficult to see what goes on with the majority of the points...

 > 📝 **Question 1**.
-Build the same plot, but now limit the x and y axis to '2500', give the axis appropriate names and adjust the legend so that it still falls within the plot.
+Build the same plot, but now limit the x and y axis to '2500', give the axis appropriate names (what is the unit?) and adjust the legend so that it still falls within the plot.
 Personalize this graph by adding a title with your name and load this graph to the canvas quiz.

 <br />